MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 # Overview of deploying languages in Office 365 ProPlus

-This article describes how to deploy multiple languages for Office 365 ProPlus.
-Languages for Office 365 ProPlus can be deployed using your standard deployment tools and methods.
-Each langauge can be installed directly from the Office Content Delivery Network (Office CDN) or downloaded to a local source and installed from there.
-Languages can be installed as part of the initial deployment of Office or after Office has been installed.
+Languages for Office 365 ProPlus can be deployed using your standard deployment tools and methods, either as part of the initial deployment of Office or after Office has been installed.
+This article covers the different options for deploying languages, including what method to use and where to deploy them from, as well as recommendations for planning a multiple language deployment.

-> [!NOTE]
-> We recommend that you use the Office Customization Tool to create configuration files for deploying Office.
-For more details on how to use that tool, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).
-If a particular feature is not available in the Office Customization Tool, steps are given for editing the configuration file in a text editor.
+In general, the method for deploying languages is the same as for deploying Office: you define the package

 ## Install languages from the Office 365 portal